-The supporting Contingency Plan for Emergency Environmental Incidents aims to provide an overview of management practices in place to minimise environmental harm during emergency environmental incidents.
+The supporting Contingency Plan for Emergency Environmental Incidents (herein referred to as the ECP) aims to provide an overview of management practices in place to minimise environmental harm during emergency environmental incidents.
 The ECP identifies potential emergency environmental incidents and details of a response to an emergency environmental incident, including escalation, communication, reporting and monitoring (as provided in Appendix A).